bananahackers/site/development/debugging-on-actual-devices/adb-and-webide.md

 {:.warning}
 > This guide only applies to debug-enabled KaiOS 2.5 devices.
 For debug-enabled KaiOS 3 devices, refer to the instructions for using KaiOS’s `appscmd` CLI tool in [appscmd] or on [the official Developer Portal].
 >
 > Because all browsers below are only compiled for x86_64 architecture, Apple Silicon Macs (since macOS 28) and armhf/aarch64 Linux users will need to use `gdeploy` or [build one of the browsers below from source].
-ARM64 Windows users may continue to follow the guide and use the browsers below with the Prism translation layer.
+Windows on ARM users may continue to follow the guide and use the browsers below with the Prism translation layer.
 > {:.text-red-300}
 >
 > Before proceeding, ensure [your phone is debug-enabled] or that you’ve taken steps to enable debugging.
 >
 > **Be cautious when installing apps from unknown sources!** It’s always a good idea to proofread an app’s source code.
 Even with security measures like prohibiting apps with the `engmode-extension` permission, KaiOS is still [prone to][1] [malicious code][2] which can result in performance degradation, data loss or worse.

 ## What we need